Harmful structures and Killing spinors on unimodular Lie groups: Introduction

 It was proved in \cite{Ammann_Moroianu_Moroianu_2013,conti_segnan2024} that, in the real analytic setting, both constructions can be inverted: if \eqref{eqn:koiso} holds, a generalized Killing spinor extends to a manifold with a parallel spinor, and a real harmful structure always extends to a manifold with a Killing spinor.
 In definite signature, \eqref{eqn:koiso} follows from either \eqref{eqn:generalizedKilling} or \eqref{eqn:harmfulsystem}.

-In specific instances, the geometry of a hypersurface in a manifold with a Killing spinor can be studied in terms of $G$-structures; in particular, hypersurfaces inside a nearly-K\"ahler or nearly parallel $\mathrm{G}_2$ manifold has an induced structure called respectively nearly hypo or nearly half-flat \cite{Fernandez_Ivanov_Munoz_Ugarte_2006,FoscoloHaskins,Singhal_2024,Conti:Embedding}.
-Therefore, harmful structures generalize these geometries, without restrictions on the dimension, signature, or stabilizer of the spinor.
+In specific instances, the geometry of a hypersurface in a manifold with a Killing spinor can be studied in terms of $G$-structures; in particular, hypersurfaces inside a nearly-K\"ahler or nearly parallel $\mathrm{G}_2$ manifold has an induced structure called respectively nearly hypo or nearly half-flat (\cite{Fernandez_Ivanov_Munoz_Ugarte_2006,FoscoloHaskins,Singhal_2024,Conti:Embedding}), and hypersurfaces inside a globally hyperbolic Lorentzian four-manifold have an induced $\{e\}$-structure, called a Killing-Cauchy pair (\cite{Murcia_Shahbazi_2023}).
+Harmful structures generalize these geometries, without restrictions on the dimension, signature, or stabilizer of the spinor.